mitre-attack/attack-workbench-deployment/certs/README.md

 ## Overview

-In certain deployment environments—particularly those with SSL inspection or deep packet inspection proxies such as **ZScaler**—the ATT&CK Workbench may need to trust custom Certificate Authorities (CA) in order to retrieve data from external services like remote collection indexes or STIX bundles.
+In certain deployment environments (particularly those with SSL inspection or deep packet inspection proxies such as **ZScaler**) the ATT&CK Workbench may need to trust custom Certificate Authorities (CA) in order to retrieve data from external services like remote collection indexes or STIX bundles.

 This guide explains how to add your own PKI certificate to the Workbench deployment.